Natural Health Enterprises since 1975

 WEIGHT CONTROL

-By Jonathon Miller, wellness educator & author
+By Jon David Miller, natural health wellness educator and author

-AN EPIDEMIC
+OBESITY EPIDEMIC

 A majority of Americans older than 25 are overweight, and the number is climbing, according to a Harris Poll released Tuesday, March 4, 2002, and it's a deadly trend!